saurinn/saurinn.github.com/src/pages/blog/xxe-oob-via-a-pdf-upload.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: "From PDF to Pwn: An Out-of-Band XXE via a Vulnerable iText Library"
+title: "From PDF to Pwn: An Out-of-Band XXE via a vulnerable iText Library"
 description: This article explains how I found an XML External Entity (XXE) injection through a specially crafted PDF file.
 tags: ["code", "html"]
 time: 8